chartjs/Chart.js/README.md

 * [Popular Extensions](https://github.com/chartjs/awesome)
 * [Samples](https://www.chartjs.org/samples/)

-In case you are looking for the docs of version 2, you will have to specify the specific version in the url like this: [https://www.chartjs.org/docs/2.9.4/](https://www.chartjs.org/docs/2.9.4/)
+Specifically, if you're looking for the documents for version 2, you'll have to specify the version in the URL like: [https://www.chartjs.org/docs/2.9.4/](https://www.chartjs.org/docs/2.9.4/)

 ## Contributing

-Instructions on building and testing Chart.js can be found in [the documentation](https://www.chartjs.org/docs/master/developers/contributing.html#building-and-testing).
-Before submitting an issue or a pull request, please take a moment to look over the [contributing guidelines](https://www.chartjs.org/docs/master/developers/contributing) first.
+[The documentation](https://www.chartjs.org/docs/master/developers/contributing.html#building-and-testing) includes instructions for building and testing Chart.js.
+Please review the [contributing guidelines](https://www.chartjs.org/docs/master/developers/contributing) before submitting an issue or a pull request.
 For support, please post questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/chartjs) with the `chartjs` tag.

 ## License